Indiana Misdiagnosis & Delayed Diagnosis Attorneys

 Medical professionals are held to a recognized standard of care.
 When they fail to live up to that standard of care, patients and their families have a right to seek compensation.

-If you or a loved one has been harmed by a missed or wrong diagnosis, you may seek medical expenses, lost wages, pain and suffering and other damages through a personal injury or wrongful death lawsuit.
+If you or a loved one has been harmed by a missed or wrong diagnosis, an experienced delayed diagnosis lawyer can help you.
+You may seek medical expenses, lost wages, pain and suffering, and other damages through a personal injury or wrongful death lawsuit.

 Keep in mind: Except in certain cases where exceptions apply, Indiana law requires any lawsuit based on medical malpractice to be brought within two years from the date of the alleged act, omission or neglect.

-This means it’s important to take immediate action if you suspect that your or a loved one has suffered injury due to a misdiagnosis.
-Contacting a skilled and experienced Indiana wrong medical diagnosis attorney such as those at Baker & Gilchrist can be crucial.
+This means it’s important to take immediate action if you suspect that your or a loved one has suffered injury due to a misdiagnosis or delayed diagnosis.
+Contacting a skilled and experienced delayed diagnosis lawyer such as those at Baker & Gilchrist can be crucial.

 With over 60 years of combined litigation experience, Rex Baker and Caroline A. Gilchrist have the knowledge and skill to hold medical professionals and hospitals accountable for the physical, emotional and financial harm they cause by missing or delaying a diagnosis.